rafaela-queiroz/crud-products/README.md

 # Product's CRUD

-A simple application built to study and pratice development with Angular 9 and Material Design.
+A simple application built to study and practice development with Angular 9 and Material Design.

 # 🚀 Technologies